 Instructions

-- Soak saffron strands in hot water while you whip the cream.
-Alternatively, add saffron and cold water to a microwave safe bowl and heat for 25-30 seconds.
+- Soak saffron: Soak saffron strands in hot water while you whip the cream.
+Alternatively, add saffron and cold water to a microwave-safe bowl and heat for 25-30 seconds.

-- In a large mixing bowl, add heavy cream and start whipping using a hand mixer.
+- Whip heavy cream: In a large mixing bowl, add heavy cream and start whipping using a hand mixer.
 Alternatively, use a stand mixer and use the whisk attachment.
 Whip the cream till it forms stiff peaks.

-- Add a scoop of whipped cream into the condensed milk bowl and mix to combine.
+- Combine with condensed milk: Add a scoop of whipped cream to the condensed milk and mix until combined.
 This lightens the condensed milk.
 Then pour the condensed milk into the whipped cream.
-Using a spatula (not whisk) gently fold the two together till you reach a silky-smooth consistency.
+Using a spatula, gently fold the two together till you reach a silky-smooth consistency.

-- Add soaked saffron along with the liquid, crushed cardamom, rose water and chopped nuts into the bowl and gently fold it in.
-Mix till well combined.
+- Mix flavorings and nuts: Add soaked saffron with the liquid, cardamom, rose water, and chopped nuts to the bowl and gently fold them in.

-- Pour this mix into a parchment lined metal pan or a glass bowl.
-Seal it tightly using an airtight lid or a few layers of plastic wrap and stick it in the freezer.
-Chill for 6-8 hours for the ice cream to set properly.
-Enjoy!
+- Chill: Pour this mix into a freezer-safe bowl.
+Seal it tightly with an airtight lid, then stick it in the freezer for 6-8 hours.

 Notes

 - Bloom the saffron threads.
-It is important to bloom (soak in hot water) the saffron threads prior to mixing as this develops their natural floral flavor and aroma.
+It is important to bloom (soak in hot water) the saffron threads prior to mixing, as this develops their natural flavor and aroma.

-- Add rose water, kewra essence or vanilla extract.
-Rosewater will provide a smooth, floral, refreshing flavor, but kewra essence (made from pandanus flowers) is another great substitute.
-If all else fails, use an equal amount of vanilla extract.
-It will not be as strong as rose water, but it will offer the same floral notes.
+- Rosewater provides the iconic aroma and taste in kulfi.
+Kewra essence (made from pandanus flowers) is a great substitute.
+If unavailable, use an equal amount of vanilla extract.
+It won't be as strong as rose water, but it offers similar floral notes.

-- Use one, two or three different nuts.
-I am partial to pistachios, but feel free to use any combination of assorted chopped pistachios, cashews or almonds.
-Just make sure they are unsalted and chopped to a fine texture.
+- Nuts: I am partial to pistachios, but use any combination of unsalted, chopped pistachios, cashews, or almonds.
+Skip to make it nut-free.

 Heena says